makise-homura/rumia/README.md

-If you ran it not in one shot mode, you may also send `SIGUSR1` to it while it's in pause state, and RUMIA will prematurely end the pause state, clear screen again, and immediately start next shot.
+If you ran it not in one shot mode, you may also send `SIGUSR1` to it while it's in pause state, and RUMIA will prematurely end the pause state, clear the screen again, and immediately start next shot.
 The corresponding hint is displayed in top of the screen (if not in one shot mode).

-**Note:** if USR1 is not signaled, RUMIA won't clear screen once pause state is finished.
+**Note:** if `USR1` is not signaled, RUMIA won't clear screen once pause state is finished.
 Next shot will redraw each line separately, so even when RUMIA performs a shot, you still have all information still available on the screen, except the one for a computer currently being polled.